Working at height in Margate

 The Margate building portfolio

-What we test on a typical Margate engagement reflects the wider commercial geography of the town.
-On the ground we cover coastal hospitality and tourism, cultural / arts estate (Turner Contemporary, Dreamland), and retail and town-centre commercial alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+What we test on a typical Margate job mirrors the town’s mix of uses.
+On the ground that means the seafront hospitality and tourism stock, the cultural and arts estate at Turner Contemporary and Dreamland, the QEQM Hospital, and the retail and Thanet council estate across the Old Town, Westgate-on-Sea, and Cliftonville.
+The recurring faults are shaped by both age and exposure: anchors that pre-date current BS EN 795 specifications, masonry fixings that have weathered against the substrate, listed-building consent constraints on any replacement, and salt-air corrosion across every seafront fitting.
+Each fault is photographed and fixed to a point on the roof plan, then assessed against the manufacturer’s repair specification — or, when the maker cannot be identified or the system predates current standards, against the relevant British Standard for that type of system.
+Everything is drawn together into a single written compliance pack that answers internal H&S review, insurer scrutiny, and any audit at the same time.

 Areas of Margate we regularly attend